Mastering Next.js: A Complete Reference — Part 73

 The frontend ecosystem has largely converged on a set of best practices: file-based routing, SSG/SSR/ISR hybrid rendering, TypeScript-first codebases, and utility-first CSS.
 The patterns that Next.js pioneered are now standard across Remix, SvelteKit, and Nuxt.
 Understanding the 'why' behind these patterns makes framework migrations trivial.

-Pro tip: nextjs testing is one of the most searched topics by senior engineers.
+Pro tip: react native build android is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 Developer experience (DX) is not separate from user experience.
 A well-configured dev environment with fast HMR (Hot Module Replacement), type-checking, linting, and formatting on save makes engineers faster and happier.
 Investing in DX is investing in your product's velocity.